-Research at the WELL Center
+Research and Personnel at the WELL Center

 Obesity, sedentariness and eating disorders are among the most critical health issues facing our society.
 70% of the country is now overweight or obese and 50% achieve so little physical activity they are considered sedentary.
 Obesity, poor diet and sedentariness are associated with severe health consequences such as cancer, diabetes and cardiovascular disease.
 Other forms of problematic eating such as binge eating disorder and bulimia are associated with a host of serious health conditions, and anorexia nervosa is the number one most deadly mental health condition.
 We are still a long way from understanding how to prevent and reverse obesity, sedentariness and eating disorders.
 This scientific endeavor is a national and global priority.